 He lives in Sheffield with his wife Helen and their two children.

-This case study, written in July 2021, provides an account of his rehabilitation journey so far, and Mike’s hopes for the future.
+This case study, written and filmed in July 2021, provides an account of his rehabilitation journey so far, and Mike’s hopes for the future.

 Motorbike accident resulting in an amputation and brain injury